jnk0le/random/pipeline cycle test/doc/cortex_m85.md

 - issuing instruction pairs that can't be dual issued (`uxtb`+`uxtb`, `ldrd`+`ldrd` etc.)
 - certain prohibited forwardings (e.g. EX2 to EX2 or EX3 to (nonexistent) EX4) and some rare exceptions

-there needs to be no stall after slide sor slippery ondition to manifest
+there needs to be no stall after slide for slippery condition to manifest

 ## scalar multiplication, MAC